DJalup/CAH-Generator/README.md

 Fork: I have been updating this code to work on modern servers.
 I have also added several things.
 This is still a work in progress I will update as I fix stuff.
 Be paient please.

 UPDATE: The code is fully working now, Remember to chmod -R 777 your entire working directory.
 This will allow the cards to show and download.
+        See it working on the newest version at http://erftech.com/CAH